AdiYap/MobileBankingSolutionDraft/README.md

 action itself is recorded with the timestamp, amount paid and the type of transaction (Bills and Transfer are the only two categories as of yet)

 The backend database used in this app is hosted on Firebase.
-The implementation code is as follows:
+The implementation code for the Firebase database is as follows:

 --------------------------------------------------------------------------------------------------------------------
 <script src="https://www.gstatic.com/firebasejs/5.7.2/firebase.js"></script>